gojimmypi/wolfssl/IDE/Espressif/ESP-IDF/examples/wolfssl_client/esp-wolfssl_PR_24.md

 ### 7. Special notes

-It appears that the `wolfSSL_SHA1` used in `components/esp-tls/esp-tls-crypto/esp_tls_crypto.c:47:26` has been deprected and is now only defined when OpenSSL compatibility is enabled. (e.g. #define OPENSSL_EXTRA)
+It appears that the `wolfSSL_SHA1` used in `components/esp-tls/esp-tls-crypto/esp_tls_crypto.c:47:26` has been deprecated and is now only defined when OpenSSL compatibility is enabled. (e.g. #define OPENSSL_EXTRA)

-The `#include <wolfssl/wolfcrypt/settings.h>` should be included everywhere wolfSSL is use and before any other include.
+The `#include <wolfssl/wolfcrypt/settings.h>` should be included everywhere wolfSSL is used and before any other wolfSSL include.
 Never include `user_settings.h` directly.

-It appears there may be some oddity with the wolfSSL `settings.h` file when referenced from some of the ESP-IDF components as
+It appears there may be some oddity with the wolfSSL `settings.h` file when referenced from some of the ESP-IDF components as you may have noticed that I have an explicit #define for `OPENSSL_EXTRA`.

 This is not a websockets demo yet, just something that compiles with the Kconfig file to enable wolfSSL in the esp-tls layer.

+Please let me know if this works as desired.

+Cheers